 For the Concordia MBA, tuition is locked at the time of enrollment and remains the same for the duration of the program.

 The Capstone is the final culmination project in the MBA program and is completed during the capstone class.
 The capstone utilizes independent and group research to address a real-world question, problem or challenge.
 Using newly acquired business skills, students partner with a business or organization to produce a substantial project and paper that reflects a deep understanding of a topic.
 Capstone findings are presented formally to the business partners, Concordia faculty and staff, peers, alumni, community leaders and others.

-After you have received an official admissions acceptance via email, you will need to click on the "next steps" link in the email and do three things: 1.
+After you have received an official admissions acceptance via email, you will need to click on the "next steps" link in the email and do two things: 1.
 Confirm your acceptance; 2.
-RSVP for orientation; 3.
-RSVP for launch.
+RSVP for orientation.

 Please visit the MBA Next Steps Page found in your acceptance email and find the link to confirm your acceptance.
 The link is also in your admissions acceptance email.
 Your student support coordinator will register you for classes after you confirm your acceptance.
 Students who do not confirm their acceptance will not be registered for classes.

 The Concordia MBA is offered in Austin at the Main Campus.
 An Admissions Counselor will guide you through the admissions process.

 11400 Concordia University Dr. | Austin, TX 78726